mreider/aligned.at/content/posts/Henchman_or_Hero.md

 +++
-title = "The Early PM’s Role: Aligning Vision and Team" date = "2024-11-20" summary = "Reflecting on the unique challenges and lessons of being one of the first product managers at a startup." tags = ["startups","hiring"]
+title = "The Early PM’s Role: Aligning Vision and Team" date = "2024-11-20" summary = "Defining direction as the first product managers at a startup" tags = ["startups","hiring"]
 +++